Supreme Court commission talks positively of shorter terms

-WASHINGTON — A commission tasked with studying potential changes to the Supreme Court released a first look Thursday night at its review, a draft report that is cautious in discussing proposals for expanding the court but also speaks approvingly of term limits for justices.
+WASHINGTON — A commission tasked with studying potential changes to the Supreme Court has released a first look at its review, a draft report that is cautious in discussing proposals for expanding the court but also speaks approvingly of term limits for justices.

-A final report from the committee, which next meets Friday, is expected in about a month and would go to the president then.
+A final report from the committee, which was meeting Friday, is expected in about a month and would go to the president then.
 Even when the commission does finish its work, however, any proposals for change would be met with serious political headwinds particularly with midterm elections looming and the chance that Democrats could lose control of Congress.

+The current makeup of the Supreme Court, with a conservative majority, and key issues that are likely to be addressed by the court could shape the conversation in upcoming midterm elections.
+There are two growing pressure points: abortion and voting rights.
+The court's decision last month not to block a Texas abortion law from going into effect has left the state with the nation's most restrictive measures.
+Challenges to the law are ongoing and the court is already hearing a major abortion case in December that could reshape abortion rights nationwide.
+There also stand to be legal challenges to GOP efforts to restrict access to the ballot in several battleground states.

 The commission's review was a campaign promise President Joe Biden made amid pressure from activists and Democrats to react after the court's composition tilted sharply to the right during President Donald Trump's term.